Fellowships, Scholarships, and Awards

 Information and Application Page

-Recipients of the Jay Information Literacy Felllowship
+Recipients of the Jay Information Literacy Fellowship

 The IU Libraries Moving Image Archive (IULMIA) offered the Jorgensen IULMIA Fellowship to graduate students who are interested in pursuing a career in film and media preservation and archiving through a generous donation from Jane Jorgensen.